AlfredJustus/stutor-test/README.md

 python manage.py runserver
 ```

-The application should now be running at `http://127.0.0.1:8000/`

-## Common Issues and Solutions

-1. **Python Version Issues**
-   - If you get version-related errors, ensure you're using Python 3.12.6
-   - Check your version: `python3 --version`
-   - If needed, install the correct version from Python's website

-2. **MySQL Connection Issues**
-   - Ensure MySQL is running: `mysql.server status`
-   - Verify credentials in `project/project/settings.py`
-   - Check if the database exists: `mysql -u stutor -p -e "SHOW DATABASES;"`

-3. **Package Installation Issues**
-   - If pip install fails, try: `pip install --upgrade pip`
-   - Then: `pip install -r requirements.txt`

-4. **Virtual Environment Issues**
-   - If you see "command not found: python", ensure you're in the virtual environment
-   - Reactivate it: `source venv/bin/activate`
+The application should now be running at `http://127.0.0.1:8000/`.
+To add tutors to the database and make them visible, head to `http://127.0.0.1:8000/admin` and log in with your superuser details.
+Once you filled out a tutor profile, click 'verified' to make them appear on the website.

 ## Important Notes
 - Make sure you're using Python 3.12.6
 - Keep your secret key secure and never commit it to version control
 - The project uses MySQL as the database backend
 - Email functionality requires proper SMTP configuration in settings.py
-- If you encounter any issues, check the "Common Issues and Solutions" section above

 ## Need Help?
-If you encounter any issues not covered here, please:
-1. Ask chatgpt or claude
+Ask chatgpt or claude